CTSRD-CHERI/cheri-c-programming/src/impact/capability-faults.md

 specific to those environments, as it will depend both on how architectural exceptions are handled, and how those events are delivered to the C-language stack.
-Fail stop may be appropriate behavior in some environments, and is in fact the default behavior in CheriABI when `SIGPROT` is not handled.
+Fail stop may be appropriate behavior in some environments, and is the default behavior in CheriABI when `SIGPROT` is not handled.

 <!--
 \rwnote{We've opted to use the term "hardware exception" throughout, and